2020 Serbian local elections: Inđija

+Irig

+Results of the election for the Municipal Assembly of Irig:

+Tihomir Stojaković of the Serbian Progressive Party was chosen as mayor after the election.

+Pećinci

+Results of the election for the Municipal Assembly of Pećinci:

+Siniša Đokić of the Serbian Progressive Party was chosen as mayor after the election.

+Ruma

+Results of the election for the Municipal Assembly of Ruma:

+Incumbent mayor Slađan Mančić of the Serbian Progressive Party was confirmed for another term in office after the election.
+He resigned in December 2021 and was replaced by Aleksandra Ćirić of the same party.

+Šid

+Results of the election for the Municipal Assembly of Šid:

+Zoran Semenović of the Serbian Progressive Party was chosen as mayor after the election.

+Stara Pazova

+Results of the election for the Municipal Assembly of Stara Pazova:

+Incumbent mayor Đorđe Radinović of the Serbian Progressive Party was confirmed for another term in office after the election.

 West Bačka District

 Local elections were held in the one city (Sombor) and two of the three municipalities of the West Bačka District; the exception was Kula, where the last local election had taken place in 2018.
 The Progressives and their allies won majority victories in all jurisdictions that held elections.

 Sombor

 Results of the election for the City Assembly of Sombor:

-Antonio Ratković of the Progressive Party was chosen as mayor after the election.
+Antonio Ratković of the Serbian Progressive Party was chosen as mayor after the election.

+Future parliamentarian Emese Úri appeared in the sixth position on list of the Alliance of Vojvodina Hungarians.
+She had the opportunity to enter the assembly later in 2020 as the replacement for another delegate, but she declined her mandate, and the next candidate on the list received it in her place.

 Apatin

 Results of the election for the Municipal Assembly of Apatin:

 Dubravka Korać of the Progressive Party was chosen as mayor after the election.

 Kula

 There was no municipal election in Kula in 2020.
 The previous election had taken place in 2018, and the next election took place in 2022.

 Odžaci

 Results of the election for the Municipal Assembly of Odžaci:

 Goran Nikolić of the Progressive Party was chosen as mayor after the election.

 Šumadija and Western Serbia

+Kolubara District

+Local elections were held in the one city (Valjevo) and four of the five other municipalities of the Kolubara District; the exception was Mionica, where the last election had been held in 2017.
+The Progressive Party and its allies won majority victories and formed government in all jurisdictions that held elections.